jorgecarleitao/arrow2/guide/src/README.md

 arrow arrays, logical types, schemas, etc.

 This repo started as an experiment forked from the Apache arrow project to offer a transmute-free Rust implementation of that crate.

-It currently offers most functionality with the notable exception of reading and writing to and from parquet.
+## Cargo features

+This crate has a significant number of cargo features to reduce compilation times and dependencies blowup.
+There is also a feature `simd`, that requires the nightly channel, that produces more explicit SIMD instructions via [`packed_simd`](https://github.com/rust-lang/packed_simd).